openstack-archive/fuel-plugin-swiftstack/doc/source/plugin-guide.rst

 #.
 Need DNS server support to map Swift APIs hostname and IP

     SwiftStack provides a software load balancer, which requries an external DNS server to operate.
-Please use DNS server insteand of static hostname records in /etc/hosts.
+Please use DNS server instead of static hostname records in /etc/hosts.

 #.
 Self-signed SSL certificates are not supported in the SwiftStack plugin